 And I, New England fish and chipper that I am, told my mother to do with that cod what she does best.

 So she, for her part, covered it with a melted stick of butter and a sleeve of crushed Ritz crackers.

 To say that the fish comes out of the oven luscious and buttery would be a misstatement.
 To say that the butter comes out luscious and a bit fishy would make more sense.
 Which, on all accounts, is exactly what I want and need it to be.

 - 2 pounds fresh Alaska cod, skin removed

 - 1 sleeve Ritz crackers (about 25), coarsely crushed with your fingers

 - Preheat your oven to 350 degrees F.

 - Lay cod in a single layer in a glass baking dish or metal rimmed baking pan.
-Sprinkle evenly with salt and pepper.
+Season with salt and pepper.

-- Toss the crackers in the melted butter to coat.
+- In a small bowl, toss the crackers in the melted butter to coat.
 Spread and press the buttery crumbs evenly over the top of the fish.
-Bake 20 minutes, or until the fish is an opaque white and easily flakes with the touch of a fork.
+Bake 15 to 20 minutes, or until the fish is an opaque white and easily flakes with the touch of a fork.

 Learn more about wild and fresh Alaska seafood at AlakaSeafood.org